CityOfPhiladelphia/phl-campaign-finance-data/README.md

 ## Data

-Campaign finance data from the City of Philadelphia for the period 2005 - March, 2013.
+Campaign finance data from the City of Philadelphia for the period 2005 - 2012.